Realizing universal quantum gates with topological bases in quantum-simulated superconducting chains: Introduction

-On the other hand, it has been indicated that one-dimensional (1D) hard-core boson (HCB) chain may be able to simulate fermionic physics \cite{FermionizedPhoton}, with interesting phenomena being investigated including the pursuit of Majorana fermions in the Kitaev model \cite {ImamogluMajorana,WangMajorana,MaoMajorana}, the string breaking dynamics of quark pairs \cite{ZollerGauge}, and the electron-electron scattering \cite {FermionScatter}.
+On the other hand, it has been indicated that a kind of one-dimensional (1D) hard-core boson (HCB) chain may be able to simulate fermionic physics \cite{FermionizedPhoton}, with interesting phenomena being investigated including the pursuit of Majorana fermions in the Kitaev model \cite {ImamogluMajorana,WangMajorana,MaoMajorana}, the string breaking dynamics of quark pairs \cite{ZollerGauge}, the electron-electron scattering \cite{FermionScatter}, and the delocalization of Dirac fermions in disordered one-dimensional wires \cite{SLZhu2009}.
 However, methods in the existing studies are restricted to spinless fermions, where the forms of the concerned Hamiltonians remain unchanged during the bosonization.
-When bosonizing a spinful 1D fermionic system, an exotic particle-density-dependent $U(1)$ gauge field emerges from fermionic statistics among fermions with opposite spin orientations, leading to one of main challenges in the simulation of the spinful DIII models.
+When bosonizing a spinful 1D fermionic system, an exotic particle-density-dependent $U(1)$ gauge phase factor emerges from fermionic statistics among fermions with opposite spin orientations, leading to one of main challenges in the simulation of the spinful DIII models.